Shiura, Aomori

 Shiura (市浦村, Shiura-mura) was a village located in Kitatsugaru District in western Aomori Prefecture, Japan.

+Geography

 Shiura was located in northwest corner of Tsugaru Peninsula facing the Sea of Japan.
 The area was part of Hirosaki Domain during the Edo period.

+History

 After the Meiji Restoration, Shiura Village was created on March 31, 1955 through the merger of Aiuchi, Jusan and Wakimoto villages.

 On March 28, 2005, Shiura, along with the neighboring town of Kanagi (also from Kitatsugaru District), was merged into the expanded city of Goshogawara, and thus no longer exists as an independent municipality.

+Population

 At the time of its merger, Shiura had an estimated population of 2,708 and a population density of 24.23 persons per km2.
 The total area was 111.75 km2.

+Economy

 The village economy was dominated by commercial fishing and agriculture.
 The village was on Route 339 (Japan) highway.